szf2020/robot_faces/README.md

 * Anti-aliasing setting.

-* Add image of possible faces to README.
+* Add image of possible faces and explain bezier points to README.

 * Add tests for regex validation of colour parameters.

-* Add light highlight to nose.

-* Scaling parameters.

-* Add light highlights to iris and pupil.
+* Add light highlight to nose, iris and pupil.

 * Make nose a rounded rectangle.

 * Add other functions to utility file.

+* Mouth: scaling in x and y, closed or open mouth.

 ## Ideas